EveryInvestor Promise

 The following should also be taken into consideration when applying for any equity release products.

-What Is the Minimum and Maximum Age for Equity Release?
+What Is the Minimum Age for Equity Release in the UK?

 The minimum age to apply for equity release is 55.